takuya-ki/mocapapi_python/README.md

     <img src=image/setting.png width=280><br>
     3. Perform calibration so the system correctly recognizes joint angles:<br>
     <img src=image/calibration.png width=280><br>
+4. Set the ip address 100.80.147.72 to your Ubuntu PC
-4. Build the Docker environment as shown below (if you are using Docker, this must be done inside the container):
+5. Build the Docker environment as shown below (if you are using Docker, this must be done inside the container):
     ```bash
     nc -zvu 100.80.147.72 7001
     ```